Sales teams spend as much as 50% of their time on unproductive prospecting.

 It is highly beneficial to add meta description and a very descriptive title tag of a product on its respective web page.
 Also, use well-researched, targeted keywords that your prospects will use to look for this particular item.

 Optimized sales copy such as product description and best SEO practices applied to product images, such as alt tag and image name are also a part of this particular optimization strategy.
+You can also consult with an SEO agency to help you with all this.

 4. Offer Purchase Incentives